smeredith/smeredith.github.io/_drafts/2025-12-10-replace-onenote-with-just-a-bunch-of-files.md

 You can use standard markdown links to link between pages in your repo, even referencing headers within a page if you like.
 You can also link to files like images and PDFs.
-And you can add external links as well.
+And you can add external links to the Internet as well.

 ## Whiteboard / Drawing / Diagrams

 For creating diagrams and drawings, I use the Excalidraw extension for VS Code by pomdtr.
-This gives you an infinate canvas and the ability to use a stylus if you like.
+This gives you an infinite canvas and the ability to use a stylus if you like.

 To create a drawing, create a new file with a name ending in ".excalidraw.svg".
-The drawing commands, which Excalidraw calls "the scene", are stored in the svg file itself.
+The data the app needs, which Excalidraw calls "the scene", is stored in the svg file itself.
-This means VS Code and GitHub see the file as an svg image and render it as such, and Excalidraw uses the scene to let you continue to edit your drawing the next time you open it.
+This means VS Code and GitHub see the file as an svg image and render it as an image, and Excalidraw uses the scene to let you continue to edit your drawing the next time you open it.

 You can also edit these files in a browser with [excalidraw.com](https://excalidraw.com/).

 ## Version Control

-OneNote has a built-in page history, but it is no where near as robust as git for version control.
+OneNote has built-in page history, but you don't get to control it and it is no where near as robust as git for version control.
 For example, moving a page in OneNote to a different section destroys the page history.

 It's automatic in OneNote, but you must think about it a little more when using git.
-For example, if you edit files both locally and using the GitHub UI, you might need to do a little more work to sync.
+For example, if you edit files both locally and using the GitHub UI, you may need to resolve a conflict at some point.

 ## Mobile App

 I use the GitHub app for iOS.
-You need an Internet connection for this.
+An Internet connection is required for this.
 I can search, browse, and edit notes.
 This has satisfied my mobile needs, which is usually to look something up or jot something down.